bparanj/crystal/electronics/zettel/current.md

 3. What does Ohm's Law state about current?

-Ohm's Law states that current (I) equals voltage (V) divided by resistance (R): $I = \frac{V}{R}$ This relationship resembles water flow through a pipe system.
-Current acts like the water flow rate, voltage like the water pressure difference, and resistance like the pipe's constriction.
+Ohm's Law states that current (I) equals voltage (V) divided by resistance (R): $I = \frac{V}{R}$

 Determine the current flowing through a 20-ohm resistor with 5 volts across it:

 a) Use Ohm's Law: $I = \frac{V}{R}$
 b) Substitute the values: $I = \frac{5 \text{ V}}{20 \text{ Ω}}$